matt-dray/dehex/README.md

 > To remove a hex (a spell, especially an evil spell).

-An R package containing simple functions to help me train myself to ‘read’ a colour from its hex code.
+An R package containing simple functions and a Shiny app to help me train myself to ‘read’ a colour from its hex code.
 I’m colourblind (a deuteranope) so this might be a useful skill.
 [Read the accompanying blog post](https://www.rostrum.blog/2021/08/10/dehex/) for more info.

 ## The DeSandro method